oryxian/oryxcoin-resources/masternode-upgrade-210718.md

 ### What if i didn't use the `oryxcoin_masternode_wizard.sh`

-You will have to manually stop your masternode using `oryxcoin-cli stop` replace the `oryxcoind` `oryxcoin-cli` and `oryxcoin-tx` on your VPS and restart the wallet using `oryxcashd -daemon`.
+You will have to manually stop your masternode using `oryxcoin-cli stop` replace the `oryxcoind` `oryxcoin-cli` and `oryxcoin-tx` on your VPS and restart the wallet using `oryxcashd -daemon -reindex`.

 **DO NOT DELETE in any circumstance the .oryxcash core folder.
 The folder can stay as it is.**